Can I Stop Blood Pressure Medication If My Reading Is Normal?

 If your doctor agrees that a trial off medication is appropriate, the process will be gradual.
 Tapering — slowly reducing the dose over weeks or months — is the only safe way to stop blood pressure medication.

-During the taper, you will need to:
+During the taper, you'll need to:

 - Check your blood pressure daily, at the same times each day.